 Really lovely garnished with your favorite fresh herbs and If you want to impress a wedge of gourmet cultured vegan cheese and a sprinkling of crunchy nuts.
 I’m really fond of it topped with some of this orange tofu.

-Ginger Carrot Soup Ingredients:
+Vegan Carrot Soup Ingredients:

 - The Carrots: heirloom carrots come in a variety of beautiful colors, but the best way to make this soup is with peeled organic orange carrots.
-I’m not usually an advocate for peeling carrots but to achieve that beautiful golden colder and silky texture you’ll want to take that extra step here.
+I’m not usually an advocate for peeling carrots but to achieve that beautiful golden color and silky texture you’ll want to take that extra step here.
 If you choose not to peel them the soup will turn out way darker in color.
 Yellow heirloom carrots could also work here on their own or in combination with the orange.

 - Ginger: it gives the soup the little bit of spiciness and its “ je ne sais quoi”.
 About one inch of minced fresh ginger root is ideal or one teaspoon of ground powder.
 I use both in my kitchen and trust me when I tell you: fresh is better!